 - Most-favored-nation treatment: the investor must be accorded treatment no less favorable than that accorded by Senegal to any investor from a third State.

 - A protection from expropriation and nationalization: the investors shall be guaranteed against any measure of nationalization, expropriation or requisition throughout the national territory, except in the public interest, as provided for by law.
 Where appropriate, the investor shall benefit from fair and prior compensation.

-In order to promote investments in the Country, Senegal has also signed 29 Bilateral Treaties on investment promotion and protection, with different countries (among which France, the United Kingdom and the United States of America) which offer broader advantages to investors who are nationals of the States Parties than the Investment Code does.
+In order to promote investments in the Country, Senegal has also signed 29 Bilateral Treaties on investment promotion and protection, with different countries (among which France, the United Kingdom, Turkey, the United States of America etc) which offer broader advantages to investors who are nationals of the States Parties than the Investment Code does.

 The investor wishing to develop his activities in SENEGAL has multiple business structures options: